Effect of magnetic field on jet transport coefficient $\hat{q}$: Results and discussions

-The jet quenching parameter $\hat{q}$ for the strongly coupled QCD plasma in the presence of a magnetic field has also been computed directly using the non-perturbative toolbox of AdS/CFT correspondence~\cite{MALD,GUBS1,GUBS2,Li,Ma,Mamo,Rougemont}.
+The jet transport coefficient $\hat{q}$ for the strongly coupled QCD plasma in presence of a magnetic field has also been computed directly using the non-perturbative toolbox of the anti–de Sitter/conformal field theory (AdS/CFT) correspondence~\cite{MALD,GUBS1,GUBS2,Li,Ma,Mamo,Rougemont}.

-It has been shown that the magnitude of $\hat{q}(B=0)$ calculated via AdS/CFT correspondence is closer to that extracted from RHIC data~\cite{ESKO,Dain} in comparison to the pQCD result.
-If we consider a magnetic field along the $z$-direction, the parton that forms the jet while traversing the medium can suffer a momentum broadening either along or transverse to the magnetic field direction, giving rise to three different components of jet quenching parameter: $\hat{q}_{\parallel(\perp)}$, $\hat{q}_{\perp(\parallel)}$ and $\hat{q}_{\perp(\perp)}$, where $\hat{q}_\parallel \equiv \hat{q}_{\parallel(\perp)}$ and $\hat{q}_\perp \equiv \hat{q}_{\perp(\parallel)} + \hat{q}_{\perp(\perp)}$.
-In this notation, the first symbol denotes the direction of the magnetic field and the second one denotes the direction in which the momentum broadening of the jet occurs.
-The result for these distinct $\hat{q}$ values as obtained in Ref.~\cite{Ma} are
+It has been shown that compared to the pQCD estimation, the magnitude of $\hat{q}(B=0)$ calculated via the AdS/CFT correspondence is closer to that extracted from RHIC data~\cite{ESKO,Dain}.
+If the magnetic field is along the $z$-direction, the parton that forms the jet while traversing through the medium can suffer a momentum broadening either along or transverse to the magnetic field direction, giving rise to three different components of jet transport coefficient: $\hat{q}_{\parallel(\perp)}$, $\hat{q}_{\perp(\parallel)}$ and $\hat{q}_{\perp(\perp)}$, where $\hat{q}_\parallel \equiv \hat{q}_{\parallel(\perp)}$ and $\hat{q}_\perp \equiv \hat{q}_{\perp(\parallel)} + \hat{q}_{\perp(\perp)}$.
+In this notation, the first and second symbols denote the direction of the moving parton and the direction in which the momentum broadening of the jet occurs with respect to the magnetic field direction, respectively.